pdombrza/simple-raytracer/README.md

-### Simple raytracer
+### Simple CUDA raytracer
-Based on the raytracing in a weekend [article](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
-The program draws a simple scene to a BMP file.
+Based on the [raytracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) and [this nvidia blogpost](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/).
+The program draws a simple scene to a WinAPI window.

-### Purpose of the repository
-* I was interested in graphics programming, and though it would be a small and relatively simple introductory project.
-* I also wanted to improve my knowledge of C++ - i tried to use some of the newer C++ features.

 ### Build the project
-* You can open the project in Visual Studio, then build and run with `ctrl+f5`
+* Open the project in Visual Studio, then build and run with `ctrl+f5`
-* You can also build it with cmake (in release or debug mode):
+* Build using CMake (in release or debug mode):
 ```
 cmake -S . -B out -G "NMake Makefiles" -DCMAKE_BUILD_TYPE=Release
 cmake --build out --config Release